Noctiluca scintillans Bloom Off Florida's Panhandle (2011)

 In late February 2011, the FWC's Fish and Wildlife Research Institute received a report from the National Oceanic and Atmospheric Administration regarding orange discolored water and "froth" offshore from Fort Walton Beach east to Topsail (see Figure 1).

 The Florida Department of Environmental Protection's Northwest District arranged with the Okaloosa County Tourist Development Council to collect water samples at James Lee Park.
-Volunteers from the FWC's Red Tide Offshore Monitoring Program also located discolored waters two miles off Destin Harbor in Okaloosa County (see Figure 2).
+Volunteers from the FWC's Red Tide Offshore Monitoring Program also located discolored waters two miles off Destin Harbor in Okaloosa County.

 The volunteers described orange tidelines heading offshore with frothy aggregations alongshore.
 Water samples from both areas were analyzed and found to contain a bloom of Noctiluca scintillans.

 Noctiluca scintillans is a large, bloom-forming dinoflagellate found in coastal regions worldwide.
-N. scintillans cells have a distinctive balloonlike appearance (see Figure 3).
+N. scintillans cells have a distinctive balloon-like appearance.
 A pocket of air inside the cell wall allows this algal species to float and move within the water column of the ocean.
-The underside of the cell has a groove that houses a flagellum (whiplike appendage), a tooth, and a tentacle.
+The underside of the cell has a groove that houses a flagellum (whip-like appendage), a tooth, and a tentacle.
 The tooth is a specialized extension of the cell wall, and the prominent tentacle extends to the rear.
 N. scintillans is omnivorous, gulping organisms and small grains of sand.
 The photosynthetic organisms it feeds on can cause it to appear orange, red, pink, or green.

 Noctiluca scintillans is nontoxic; however, blooms have been linked to massive fish and marine invertebrate kills from the toxic levels of ammonia that accumulate in surrounding waters.
 No fish kills or other adverse effects were reported in February or March as a result of the bloom in northwest Florida.